Aliases for CYP11B1 Gene

 GeneCards Summary for CYP11B1 Gene

 CYP11B1 (Cytochrome P450 Family 11 Subfamily B Member 1) is a Protein Coding gene.
-Diseases associated with CYP11B1 include Adrenal Hyperplasia, Congenital, Due To Steroid 11-Beta-Hydroxylase Deficiency and Hyperaldosteronism, Familial, Type I. Among its related pathways are superpathway of steroid hormone biosynthesis and Aldosterone synthesis and secretion.
+Diseases associated with CYP11B1 include Adrenal Hyperplasia, Congenital, Due To Steroid 11-Beta-Hydroxylase Deficiency and Hyperaldosteronism, Familial, Type I. Among its related pathways are Cytochrome P450 - arranged by substrate type and Metabolism of steroid hormones.
 Gene Ontology (GO) annotations related to this gene include iron ion binding and oxidoreductase activity, acting on paired donors, with incorporation or reduction of molecular oxygen.
 An important paralog of this gene is CYP11B2.